-- A provider is not complying with the Department's policies, rules, and regulations, or the provider agreement that establishes the terms and conditions applicable to each provider's participation in the program; - A provider has submitted a false or fraudulent application for provider status; - A provider is not properly licensed or qualified, or a provider's professional license, certificate, or other authorization has not been renewed or has been revoked, suspended, or otherwise terminated; - A provider has engaged in a course of conduct; or has performed an act for which official sanction has been applied by the licensing authority, professional peer population, or peer review board or organization; or has continued the poor conduct after having received notification by a licensing or reviewing authority indicating that the conduct should cease; - A provider has failed to correct deficiencies in the delivery of services or billing practices after having received written notice of these deficiencies from the Bureau; - A provider has been excluded from participation in Medicare because of fraudulent or abusive practices pursuant to Public Law 95-142, or has been convicted of Medicaid fraud (Louisiana R.S.
-14:70.1); - A provider has been convicted of a criminal offense relating to performance of a provider agreement with the State, to fraudulent billing practices, or to negligent practice resulting in death or injury to the provider's patient; - A provider has presented false or fraudulent claims for services or merchandise for the purpose of obtaining greater compensation than that to which the provider is legally entitled; - A provider has engaged in a practice of charging and accepting payment (in whole or in part) from recipients for services for which Medicaid has already made a payment;
+- 1. Non-compliance with the Department's policies, rules, and regulations, or the provider agreement that establishes the terms and conditions applicable to each provider's participation in the program; - 2.
+Submission of a false or fraudulent application for provider status; - 3.
+Licensing issues, including, not properly licensed or qualified, or a provider's professional license, certificate, or other authorization has not been renewed or has been revoked, suspended, or otherwise terminated; - 4.
+Engagement in a course of conduct; or has performed an act for which official sanction has been applied by the licensing authority, professional peer population, or peer review board or organization; or has continued the poor conduct after having received notification by a licensing or reviewing authority indicating that the conduct should cease; - 5.
+Failure to correct deficiencies in the delivery of services or billing practices after having received written notice of these deficiencies from BHSF; - 6.
+Exclusion from participation in Medicare because of fraudulent or abusive practices pursuant to Public Law 95-142, or has been convicted of Medicaid fraud (Louisiana R.S.
+14:70.1);

-CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION: 1.3PROGRAM INTEGRITYPAGE(S) 11
+CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION 1.3:PROGRAM INTEGRITYPAGE(S) 13

-- A provider has rebated or accepted a fee or a portion of a fee for a patient referral; - A provider has failed to repay or arrange to repay an identified overpayment or otherwise erroneous payment within ten working days after the provider receives written notice; - A provider has failed, after having received a written request from the Bureau, to keep or to make available for inspection and audit, copies of records regarding claims filed for payment for providing services; - A provider has failed to furnish any information requested by the Bureau or the fiscal intermediary regarding payments for providing goods and services - A provider has made, or caused to be made, a false statement or a misrepresentation of a material fact concerning the administration of the Louisiana Medicaid Program; - A provider has furnished goods or services to recipients that are in excess of the recipient's needs, not medically necessary, harmful to the recipient, or of grossly inadequate or inferior quality (This determination would be based upon competent medical judgment and evaluation.); - Being found in violation of or entering a settlement under MAPIL; - Failure to cooperate with the Bureau, its fiscal intermediary or the investigation officer during the post-payment or pre-payment process, an investigatory discussion, informal hearing or the administrative appeal process or any other legal process; - Submitting bills or claims for payment or reimbursement to the Louisiana Medicaid Program on behalf of a person or entity which is serving out a period of exclusion from Medicaid, Medicare or any other publicly funded health care program. - Engaging a systematic billing practice, which is abusive or fraudulent and which maximizes costs to the Louisiana Medicaid Program after written notice to cease; - Failure to meet the terms of an agreement to repay or a settlement agreement entered into under MAPIL or the SURS rule; - A provider, or a person with management responsibility for a provider, an officer or person owning (either directly or indirectly) 5% or more of the shares of stock or other evidences of ownership in a corporation, an owner of a sole proprietorship, or a partner in a partnership that is found to fall into one or more of the following categories; - Was previously barred from participation in the Medicaid Program; - Was a person with management responsibility for a previously terminated provider during the time of conduct that was the basis for that provider's termination from participation in the Medicaid Program;
+- 7. Conviction of a criminal offense relating to performance of a provider agreement with the State, to fraudulent billing practices, or to negligent practice resulting in death or injury to the provider's patient; - 8.
+Presented false or fraudulent claims for services or merchandise for the purpose of obtaining greater compensation than that to which the provider is legally entitled; - 9.
+Engaged in a practice of charging and accepting payment (in whole or in part) from beneficiaries for services for which Medicaid has already made a payment; - 10.
+Rebated or accepted a fee or a portion of a fee for a patient referral; - 11.
+Failure to repay or arrange to repay an identified overpayment or otherwise erroneous payment within ten working days after the provider receives written notice; - 12.
+Failure, after having received a written request from BHSF, to keep or to make available for inspection and audit, copies of records regarding claims filed for payment for providing services; - 13.
+Failure to furnish any information requested by BHSF or the fiscal intermediary regarding payments for providing goods and services; - 14.
+Made, or caused to be made, a false statement or a misrepresentation of a material fact concerning the administration of the Louisiana Medicaid program; - 15.
+Furnished goods or services to beneficiaries that are in excess of the beneficiary's needs, not medically necessary, harmful to the beneficiary, or of grossly inadequate or inferior quality.
+(This determination would be based upon competent medical judgment and evaluation); - 16.
+Found in violation of or entering a settlement under MAPIL; - 17.
+Failure to cooperate with BHSF, its fiscal intermediary or the investigation officer during the post-payment or pre-payment process, an investigatory discussion, informal hearing or the administrative appeal process or any other legal process;

-CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION: 1.3PROGRAM INTEGRITYPAGE(S) 11
+CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION 1.3:PROGRAM INTEGRITYPAGE(S) 13